Russian soul

+Today, the concept is rendered stereotypical and described as a myth, especially when applied to Russian population in its entirety.

 The term

 The concept of a Russian soul arose in the 1840s chiefly as a literary phenomenon.
 Writer Nikolai Gogol and literary critic Vissarion Belinsky jointly coined the term upon the publication of Gogol's masterpiece Dead Souls in 1842.
 At the time landowners often referred to their serfs as "souls" for accounting purposes, and the novel's title refers to the protagonist's scheme of purchasing claims to deceased serfs.
 Apart from this literal meaning, however, Gogol also intended the title as an observation of landowners' loss of soul in exploiting serfs.